CraftAcademyLabs/coach-guides/miscellaneous/assessments/week_9_assessment.md

 # Setting up a project
-## Rails with testing frameworks and CI
+## Rails with testing frameworks and CI/CD

 This week we would like to assess your ability to scaffold a new Rails project.